MakeSchool-Tutorials/Habitual-Swift4/P10-Final-Details/content.md

 There is a lot more you can do to make this app even better and to keep practicing iOS development.
 Here are a few stretch challenges:

 - Make it look good!
 Our first implementation was focused on getting it to work.
 Play with colors, fonts and sizes to make it look better.
 - Add a validation when selecting an icon and entering a title.
-Tell the user if they are missing something and think about what's the beast way to do this.
-Is it a hidden label? and alert?
+Tell the user if they are missing something and think about what's the best way to do this.
+Is it a hidden label? an alert?
 - Rearrange habits using tap and hold instead of the edit button.
 - Implement a Search Bar in the habits table.